lakshdhamija/OtpVerification/README.md

 ---
 ## Folder Structure
 1. Front-end
--Root
+- Root
- -src
+  - src
-  -components
+   - components
-  -css
+   - css
-  -images
+   - images
-  -index.js
+   - index.js

 2. Back-end
--Root
+- Root
- -backend
+  - backend
-  -controllers
+    - controllers
-  -routes
+    - routes
-  -index.js
+    - index.js

-The folder structure is made this way to make the porject more scalable.
+The folder structure is made this way to make the project more scalable.

 ---